Death-thekidd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that converts a number from base 10 to base 16.
 ## 101-rot13
 A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+## 102-odd
+A script that prints every other line from the input, starting with the first line.